Toronto District School Board

 Partnerships

 MSIC seeks to develop partnerships through large initiatives and with local communities to collaboratively support student success.
-Some partnerships include Toronto Public Health, Toronto Public Library, Toronto Foundation for Student Success and Community Care Access Centre.
+Some partnerships include Toronto Public Health, Toronto Public Library and Toronto Foundation for Student Success.